North Macedonia: Foreign relations

-North Macedonia became a member state of the UN on 8 April 1993, eighteen months after its independence from Yugoslavia.
-It was referred to within the UN as "the former Yugoslav Republic of Macedonia", until the resolution of the long-running dispute with Greece about the country's name.
+North Macedonia became a member state of the UN on 8 April 1993, eighteen months after its independence from Yugoslavia, as "the former Yugoslav Republic of Macedonia", and was referred as such within the UN until the 2019 resolution of the long-running dispute with Greece about the country's name.

 The major interest of the country is a full integration in the European and the Trans-Atlantic integration processes.

 North Macedonia is a member of the following international and regional organisations: IMF (since 1992), WHO (since 1993), EBRD (since 1993), Central European Initiative (since 1993), Council of Europe (since 1995), OSCE (since 1995), SECI (since 1996), La Francophonie (since 2001), WTO (since 2003), CEFTA (since 2006), and NATO (since 2020).

 In 2005, the country was officially recognised as a European Union candidate state.

 At the NATO 2008 Bucharest summit, Macedonia failed to gain an invitation to join the organisation because Greece vetoed the move after the dispute over the name issue.
 The U.S. had previously expressed support for an invitation, but the summit then decided to extend an invitation only on condition of a resolution of the naming conflict with Greece.

 In March 2009, the European Parliament expressed support for North Macedonia's EU candidacy and asked the EU Commission to grant the country a date for the start of accession talks by the end of 2009.
 The parliament also recommended a speedy lifting of the visa regime for Macedonian citizens.
 Prior to the Prespa agreement, the country failed to receive a start date for accession talks as a result of the naming dispute.
 However, after the Prespa agreement, North Macedonia became a member state of NATO on 27 March 2020.
 The EU's stance was similar to NATO's in that resolution of the naming dispute was a precondition for the start of accession talks.

 In October 2012, the EU Enlargement Commissioner Štefan Füle proposed a start of accession negotiations with the country for the fourth time, while the previous efforts were blocked each time by Greece.
 At the same time Füle visited Bulgaria in a bid to clarify the state's position with respect to Macedonia.
 He established that Bulgaria had almost joined Greece in vetoing the accession talks.
 The Bulgarian position was that Sofia cannot grant an EU certificate to Skopje, which is systematically employing an ideology of hate towards Bulgaria.